Fredericksburg, Virginia: 20th century to present

 In the early 20th century, as the Jim Crow era continued in the South, there was widespread population movement.
 Many African-Americans left rural areas of the South for work and other opportunities in industrial cities of the North and Midwest in the Great Migration.
 Some settled in Washington, D.C., where there were more opportunities, or further north.

 War-related buildup at defense facilities for World War II added to the area's population in the 1940s.
 The 1960s brought renewed growth and development, fueled by the construction of Interstate 95, which eased commuting and trade.
 By the 1970s, the city and the area had become a bedroom community for jobs in Northern Virginia and Washington, D.C.
 Headquarters agencies, lobbyists, consultants, defense and government contractors, and a range of other businesses were part of the regional economy influenced by the U.S. government.
 The city also benefited from its relative proximity to four military installations: the United States Marine Corps' Quantico Base, the U.S. Army's Fort Belvoir, the U.S. Navy's Dahlgren Surface Weapons Base, and the Virginia National Guard's Fort A.P.
 Hill.

 The University of Mary Washington was founded in Fredericksburg in 1908 as the State Normal and Industrial School for Women, to train white women for teaching K-12 and industrial skills.
 Adopting the name of Mary Washington College in 1938, the college was for many years associated with the University of Virginia (then limited to white men) as a women's liberal arts college.
 The college officially desegregated in 1964.
 The college became independent of the University of Virginia and began to accept men in 1970.
 In 2004, the college changed its name from Mary Washington College to the University of Mary Washington.
 Two additional campuses for graduate and professional studies and education and research are located in Stafford County and in King George County, respectively.

-Musician Link Wray of Fredericksburg developed the power chord of modern rock guitar in 1958 during his first improvisation of the instrumental piece "Rumble", a single released by Wray & His Ray Men.
+Musician Link Wray invented the power chord of modern rock guitar in Fredericksburg in 1958 during an improvisation of the instrumental piece "Rumble", a single subsequently released by Wray & His Ray Men.
 This innovation became widely used by rock guitarists.
 In the early 21st century, the local music scene includes a wide variety of genres.

 A commuter rail line – the Virginia Railway Express – was established in the 1980s, providing passage to Washington, D.C. and other cities north of Fredericksburg.

 The city has become the regional healthcare center for the area.
 Retail, real estate, and other commercial growth exploded in the early 21st century, eventually slowing during the Great Recession beginning in 2007.
 Hispanic growth skyrocketed from 2011 to 2020, with Chancellor Green in nearby Spotsylvania County becoming a local enclave.